 U.S. District of Judge Richard D. Bennett issued an opinion Monday in an informed consent medical malpractice lawsuit against a neurosurgeon and St. Agnes Hospital.

-The first question you might have is how did this malpractice case end up in federal court as opposed to Baltimore City Circuit Court where the claim was filed.
-Good question.
-Only a crazy plaintiffs' lawyer would file in federal court over Baltimore City because Baltimore is just a much better venue.
+The first question you might have is how did this malpractice case end up in federal court as opposed to Baltimore City Circuit Court where the claim was filed?
+Good question, my dear reader.
+Only a crazy plaintiffs’ med mal lawyer would file in federal court over Baltimore City because Baltimore is just a much better venue.

 Anyway, I don’t know much about the underlying facts.
 But the case sounds weak to me.
 The plaintiff claims that he would not have undergone back surgery to repair a disc at L4-L5 he suffered moving a dryer for a customer while working at Lowe’s Home Improvement had he known that that he might get an infection as a result of the surgery.

 St. Agnes sought summary judgment arguing that (1) they were not responsible for making sure their doctors adequately informed their patients of the risk and because there was no actual or apparent agency.

 The court dismissed the informed consent argument because Maryland law is pretty clear that the duty to obtain informed consent is the doctor’s job.
 There is no duty to the patient from the hospital unless they “specifically assumed the duty.”
 I’m not sure why this would be the law.
 But apparently it is.